rlberry-py/rlberry/docs/contributing.md

 ### Other documentation

-THe documentation is done using sphinx, each article can be writen either in reStructuredText (rst) format or in markdown.
+The documentation is done using sphinx, each article can be written either in reStructuredText (rst) format or in markdown.
 For markdown support, we use myst-parser (see its [documentation](https://myst-parser.readthedocs.io/en/latest/using/intro.html)).

 If you need to cross-reference your documentations, you can use for rst: